Onsets and Velocities: Affordable Real-Time Piano Transcription Using Convolutional Neural Networks: Methodology

+The {\it nms} operation consists in zeroing out any $(k, t)$ entry that is strictly smaller than $(k, t + 1)$ or $(k, t - 1)$.
 The note events are read at the resulting locations, and shifted by a global constant $\mu$.
-In this work, we use the last (third) onset stage ($\hat{\mathcal{R}}_{\shortdownarrow}^{(3)}$) and the values $\sigma\!=\!1, \mu\!=\!-0.01s, \rho\!=\!0.74$, obtained via cross-validation of the trained \ac{CNN} on a subset of the MAESTRO validation split (note that this is different from the test split used for evaluation).
+In this work, we use the values $\sigma\!=\!1, \mu\!=\!-0.01s, \rho\!=\!0.74$, obtained via cross-validation of the trained \ac{CNN} on a subset of the MAESTRO validation split (note that this is different from the test split used for evaluation).
 While the optimal $\rho$ fluctuates during training, we found $\sigma\!=\!1,~\mu\!=\!-0.01s$ to be stable.